MW Motorsport: Super 2 Series

 The team's greatest success was in the 2009 Fujitsu V8 Supercar Series when Jonathon Webb won the series winning all but one race in the second half of the season.

-For 2012 the team would run Luke Youlden as their only full-time driver, finishing fifth in the series.
+For 2012, the team would run Luke Youlden as their only full-time driver, finishing fifth in the series.
 The other full-time car would be split between several drivers.
 Morgan Haber would be entered for the fourth round of the series in Ipswich.

-In 2013 the team would run 3 full time cars, with Dale Wood & Morgan Haber entered for all rounds.
+In 2013, the team would run 3 full time cars, with Dale Wood & Morgan Haber entered for all rounds.
 Steve Owen would drive the third car for rounds 2 through 7 after Chaz Mostert was called up to the Supercars Championship after round 1.
 Wood would go on to win the championship with 3 race wins.
 Owen would finish sixth overall despite missing the first round, Haber would finish 24th.

-For 2014 the team would only run one driver full time, Andre Heimgartner in the 28, with the other two cars being split between a variety of drivers.
+For 2014, the team would only run one driver full time, Andre Heimgartner in the 28, with the other two cars being split between a variety of drivers.
 Steve Owen and Dean Fiore would score podiums in the single rounds they contested for the team.
 Heimgartner finished fifth overall.

-In 2015 the team once again ran three cars, with two cars being run as MW Motorsport cars, driven by Jack Le Brocq, Chris Pither & Bryce Fullwood for the final round, and the third under the Super Black Racing name, driven by Simon Evans.
+In 2015, the team once again ran three cars, with two cars being run as MW Motorsport cars, driven by Jack Le Brocq, Chris Pither & Bryce Fullwood for the final round, and the third under the Super Black Racing name, driven by Simon Evans.
 Le Brocq would finish third in the final standings for the year, with Evans ninth.

 2016 was a lean year for the team.
 Bryce Fullwood would be the team's only full-time entrant, with the 28 car being split between Chelsea Angelo and Jesse Dixon.
 Shae Davies would miss the final event at Homebush.
 The team only took two podiums all year.

-For 2017, the team will switch to Nissan and run a pair of Nissan Altima Supercars for Shae Davies and Jack Le Brocq, although Bryce Fullwood will campaign an older generation Ford FG Falcon up until the Townsville round, where he is expected to upgrade to the COTF Nissan Altima.
+For 2017, the team switched to Nissan and run a pair of Nissan Altima Supercars for Shae Davies and Jack Le Brocq, although Bryce Fullwood will campaign an older generation Ford FG Falcon up until the Townsville round, where he is expected to upgrade to the COTF Nissan Altima.
 They will then become the first non-Holden or Ford Team in the series.
 Additionally the team entered Davies and Le Brocq in selected rounds of the 2017 Supercars Championship as wildcard entries.